Tesla’s Acceleration Boost: What is it and is it Worth it?

 Reaching 60 mph half a second quicker might not sound like a lot, but trust us when we say that you will definitely feel the increase in performance.

-How much does Acceleration Boost cost?
+How much does Acceleration Boost cost in 2023?

 Acceleration Boost costs $2000 USD.
 The price for different countries are listed below.
 Other regions and local tax rates may affect total cost.
 The price is the same for both Tesla Model Y and Model 3.